ewencai/GIFtoolsCookbook/content/AtoZ/magnetic/MagSusc.rst

     - :ref:`Import the inversion results <invStep6>`
     - :ref:`View the convergence curves <invStep7>`

-- **Step 5: Interpretation**
+.. note:: Note the linear anomalies recovered on the edges of the core
-    - Note the linear anomalies recovered on the edges of the core mesh.
+          mesh.
 This feature is due to the regional signal captured by our survey, but extents beyond the region of interest.
           We can improve our result with the following step.

 .. figure:: images/AtoZ_Mag_SyntheticData.png
             :align: right